Senjonnes/loan-booking-micorservice/interest-rate-change.md

   - Creates a new schedule with updated values
   - Adds it to the list of new schedules

-- Saves all the old schedules (marked as deleted)
+- Saves all the old schedules (marked as deleted) using soft delete principle
 - Saves all the new schedules
 - Logs the successful update